WesleyBH/Balta/README.md

 ## 📂 Projects

 1. **Console Calculator** 🧮: A simple console application that performs basic arithmetic operations.
 The user can choose between addition, subtraction, multiplication, and division.
+2. **Stopwatch Timer App** ⏱️: A console application that functions as a stopwatch or a timer.
+The user can set the time in seconds or minutes, and the application will count up (for the stopwatch) or down (for the timer).
+When the time is up, the application will beep to alert the user.

 ## 🚀 How to Use